Vaccine Ingredients and Safety: A Close-Up Look

 Although vaccines are now commonplace and have proven effective at eliminating once deadly diseases, incorrect information can spread quickly through social media, leading to concerns about vaccines and their ingredients.
-Chemical ingredients are added to vaccines for a variety of purposes – some are added to inactivate a virus or bacteria and stabilize the vaccine, while others are added to preserve the vaccine and prevent it from losing its potency over time.
+Chemical ingredients can be added to vaccines for a variety of purposes – some are added to inactivate a virus or bacteria and stabilize the vaccine, while others are added to preserve the vaccine and prevent it from losing its potency over time.

-Here’s some additional information about common vaccine ingredients that you may have questions:
+Here’s some additional information about common vaccine ingredients:

 - Aluminum gels/salts: Aluminum is one of the most common chemical elements in nature and is found in air, food and water.
 Tiny amounts of aluminum are added to some vaccines to help the body build stronger immunity against the virus in the vaccine.

 Aluminum additives are used in vaccines for viruses such as hepatitis A, hepatitis B, and diphtheria-tetanus-containing vaccines, among others.
 Health officials recommend these vaccines for babies and young children, which sometimes leads parents to question the safety of aluminum in the shots.
 However, babies already have a small naturally occurring amount of aluminum in their bloodstreams, about 5 nanograms (a nanogram is equal to one billionth of a gram) from infant formula or breast milk.
 The amount of aluminum in a vaccine is far below the amounts that babies are naturally exposed to.
 According to FDA, vaccines containing aluminum have a demonstrated safety profile based on more than six decades of use and are only rarely associated with negative reactions, such as skin irritation or swelling.

 - Antibiotics: Certain antibiotics, including neomycin, polymyxin B, streptomycin, and gentamicin, can be used in the production of some vaccines to help prevent bacterial contamination and fungus growth.
 For example, during the production of an influenza virus vaccine (also known as flu shots or flu jabs), antibiotics are used to reduce bacterial growth in the egg ingredients, which are not naturally sterile and could otherwise contaminate the vaccine.